Here some basic repair tips for woodwork you can do at home.

 Dowels occasionally shrink and become loose on

 1. Make a saw cut lengthwise over the shrunken end of dowel.
-Put in a small wedge in the cut, with the wide end of wedge protruding beyond the end of
+Put in a small wedge in the cut, with the wide end of wedge protruding beyond the end of the dowel, and drive the dowel back into joint.
+This drives the wedge deeper into dowel, expanding it and causing the joint to tighten.

 2. If wedging isn't practical because the parts can't be disassembled, anchor the loose dowel end in the joint using a smaller cross dowel or screw.